kant/lets-twitt/README.md

 It will stay as a Learning project and will not be treated as any kind of real world Websites.

 The main purpose of creating the App was in order to teach myself Ruby on Rails ( Ruby framework).
-There may be Bugs or Issues , so it will not be a perfect App becaus it was just created in order to get more comfortable with the framework.
+There may be Bugs or Issues , so it will not be a perfect App because it was just created in order to get more comfortable with the framework.

 Meanwhile i will do my best with it and make it as great as i can.